arpanchatterjeecse/eeg-bci-project-/README.md

 ## 🔄 Data Augmentation Pipeline

-The project includes a comprehensive **data augmentation pipeline** designed specifically for EEG time series data to enhance model performance and robustness [web:7][web:10].
+The project includes a comprehensive **data augmentation pipeline** designed specifically for EEG time series data to enhance model performance and robustness.
 The augmentation methods preserve the temporal and frequency characteristics of EEG signals while increasing dataset diversity.

 ### Augmentation Techniques